 McKenzie River Highway, OR Route 126

 The McKenzie River Highway in Central Oregon is not only a beautiful journey, but also a treasure trove of stops along the way.
 The two-lane highway acts as the road from Bend to Eugene, Oregon — and is also known as Highway 126.
+Book yourself a cheap flight into Portland, book yourself a motorhome from RV Rental Portland, and hit the open road!

 The McKenzie River Highway runs into the Pacific Crest Trail (a 2,650-mile hiking trail that runs from Southern California to Northern Washington), and some stops along the highway include Sahalie Falls, Koosah Falls, and the Tamolitch Blue Pool.